asadscs/ELK-Stack-Project/README.md

 # ELK Stack Deployment - Project 1

-- Description
-- Access Policies
-- ELK Configuration
-- Target VMs & Beats
-- Using the Playbook
-- Kibana LOG4J Vulnerability

-The files in this repository were used to configure the network depicted below.
 ### Cloud Network Diagram

 ![Diagram](Diagrams/Network-Diagram-V3.png)

-These files have been tested and used to generate a live ELK deployment on Azure.
-These can be used to either recreate the entire deployment as pictured above.
-Alternatively, select portions of the playbook files may be used to install only certain pieces of it, such as Ansible Container, Filebeat and Metricbeat.
+These files have been tested and used to create a live ELK deployment on Azure.
+These can be used to recreate the entire deployment as pictured above.
+Alternatively, select portions of the playbook files may be used to install only certain pieces of it, such as Ansible Container, ELK, Filebeat and Metricbeat.

 - [install-elk.yml](Ansible/filebeat-playbook.yml)
 - [filebeat-playbook.yml](Ansible/roles/filebeat-playbook.yml)